No one thinks they purposely lie to themselves.

 What I am talking about here are perpetual lies that become so ingrained that they affect your life negatively and get you into trouble not only with other people but, most importantly, with yourself.

-You start believing the stories you tell yourself, they go unchallenged, and it is simply more natural and more comfortable to say to yourself, another little lie.
+This builds and builds as you unconsciously start believing the stories you tell yourself.
+They go unchallenged, and it is simply more natural and more comfortable to carry on.

-Facing the truth about yourself is seriously hard work and can be very uncomfortable.
-Still, if you desire to be a better person and yearn for more fulfilling relationships, you have first to start making a genuine connection with yourself.
+Facing the truth about yourself is tough work and can be very uncomfortable.
+Still, if you desire to be a better person and yearn for more fulfilling relationships, catching yourself lying will stop the cycle and allow more connection with your true self.

-Here are eight key factors that will help you to identify if you are a perpetual lier to yourself with strategies to help you break this soul-destroying habit.
+Here are eight key factors that will help you to break this soul-destroying habit.

 1) You Use Substances to Numb Your Feelings